rappen/FetchXMLBuilder/README.md

-# FetchXML Builder for XrmToolbox
+# FetchXML Builder for XrmToolBox

 _**A tool to create and run advanced FetchXML queries**_